GlitchLinux/QEMU-QuickBoot/README.md

 ## Contributing

 Issues and PRs welcome.
-On the radar: multi-VM session support, ARM/aarch64 guest boot, and a headless smoke-test mode.
+On the radar: multi-VM session support, ARM/aarch64 guest boot, and VNC/SPICE remote display for headless VMs.

 ---